Waynexiee/reddit_copy/README.md

 # README
-This is a simple copy to reddis.
+This is a simple copy to reddit.
 Sample url: https://tranquil-brushlands-87023.herokuapp.com/posts

 * Ruby version